Choosing Your .50 BMG Scope: A Complete Guide

 FactorLeupold Mark 5HD 7-35×56Category Average

-The combination of its illuminated reticle and top-quality lenses make the Mark 5HD one of our favorite .50 BMG scopes.
+The combination of its FFP reticle and top-quality lenses make the Mark 5HD one of our favorite .50 BMG scopes.
 Built with high-grade materials, it’s rugged and capable of withstanding the significant recoil of the .50 BMG.
 It’s also waterproof, fog-proof, and shockproof, so it can handle harsh field conditions.

 Its turrets provide precise and repeatable adjustments, which is essential for dialing in shots at various distances, especially with our high-caliber rifle.
+However, the Mark 5HD comes with a high price tag, which might not be suitable for all budgets.

 Pros

-• Generous eye relief
+• Generous eye relief (3.8 inches)

 • Waterproof, fog proof, shockproof